-- Laminate the FUNky Frog Weather Bulletin Board for durability. - Display the FUNky Frog Weather Bulletin Board on a wall or a bulletin board. - Refer to the diagram above for a picture of the FUNky Frog Weather Bulletin Board.
+- Laminate the FUNky Frog Weather Bulletin Board for durability. - The FUNky Frog Weather Bulletin Board can be displayed on a wall or bulletin board. - Refer to the diagram above for a picture of the FUNky Frog Weather Bulletin Board.

 Title Ideas